cedar-breaks-amphitheater

 The Brew: Policy Kings Brewery

-Policy Kings isn’t your typical brewery—it brings a city-like swagger that’s rare to find in Utah south of Salt Lake City.
-Out front, you’ll find a laid-back seating area built from repurposed school bus seats.
-Inside, you’ll be greeted by a vibrant, eclectic décor and a selection of games to enjoy.
-They frequently rotate their beers on tap and don’t keep the same thing on the menu for long.
+Policy Kings isn’t your typical brewery.
+It a city-like swagger that’s rare to find in Utah south of Salt Lake City.
+Out front, you’ll find a casual seating area built from repurposed school bus seats.
+Inside, you’ll be greeted by vibrant, eclectic décor and a selection of board games to enjoy.
+The staff frequently rotate their beers on tap and don’t keep the same thing on the menu for long.
+The brewery is black-owned, and its name – “Policy Kings” – is a nod to early 20th century African American entrepreneurs who operated “policy” games, a type of lottery, within their communities.
+Known as “Policy Kings,” these figures played a significant role in providing entertainment and financial opportunities when mainstream economic avenues were closed due to segregation and discrimination.

 Picture of Kolya Partan